 How much does insurance go up after an accident?

 But the study notes that in a fault-based state (see the list of states here), this isn’t the case.
-Instead, rates are much less likely to rise if you’re not to blame for the accident, since the the other driver’s insurance will pay the claim.
+Instead, rates are much less likely to rise if you’re not to blame for the accident since the other driver’s insurance will pay the claim.

 Bodily injury tops the chart, causing rates to go up by 48.6% on average.
 Property damage follows close behind with an average increase of 44%.
 In comparison, comprehensive claims have much less effect with average increases of only 2%.
 This is because comprehensive claims tend to cost the least, and generally caused by things outside of the driver’s control.